Jaya Prada: Film career

 Jayaprada made a successful team not just with Amitabh Bachchan and Jeetendra, but also with her immediate screen rival Sridevi, with whom she has acted in about a dozen films.
 Their hit Telugu film Devatha (1982), where they played sisters who made huge sacrifices for each other, was remade into the hit Hindi film Tohfa (1984).
 These films endeared Jayaprada to the traditional conservative section of film goers and she amassed a huge female fan following as well.
 It was an image that would serve her well when she started a new career as a politician.
 In 1985, she acted in the Malayalam film Iniyum Kadha Thudarum directed by Joshiy starring Mammootty, Baby Shalini and Ambika.

-Indian director Satyajit Ray described her as one of the prettiest women in the world.
-Although she has acted in Bengali films, she has never worked for Ray.
-(She claimed that Ray had her in mind for a film, but his illness and subsequent death prevented their collaboration).

 Jayaprada continued to act as a heroine mainly opposite Amitabh and Jeetendra during the early 1990s.
 She also acted in some significant Kannada films as the heroine.
 From 1994 onwards, she cut back on film assignments and got more involved with a political career on call by her co-star NTR.

 In 2000, she acted in the Malayalam film Devadoothan, starring Mohanlal, directed by Sibi Malayil.
 The film garnered immensely popular reviews from the critics but failed at the box office.
 But it met with great appreciation from the audience when released in Home Media and when aired on television. his movie had evergreen hit songs.
 She also starred for the last time, opposite Kannada super star Dr. Rajkumar in Shabdavedi.
 In 2002, she stepped into the Marathi film industry by being a guest in the movie Aadhaar.
 Thus far, she has acted in eight languages and has completed 300 films during a 30-year film career.
 In 2004, she acted in Ee Snehatheerathu, a Malayalam film as Kunchacko Boban's mother.
 She started playing mature roles.

 She also owns the Jayaprada Theater in Chennai.

 In 2011, she returned to Malayalam cinema with a strong role in Pranayam, alongside Mohanlal and Anupam Kher.
 She played "Grace" in this film, which won her critical acclaim and several awards.
-Her 2012 Kannada film Krantiveera Sangolli Rayanna (Sangolli Rayanna) that saw her donning the historical role of courageous Kittur Chennamma, completed 100 days at the box office.
+Her 2012 Kannada film Krantiveera Sangolli Rayanna that saw her donning the historical role of courageous Kittur Chennamma, completed 100 days at the box office.

 Personal life

-On 22 February 1986, she married producer Srikanth Nahata, who was already married to Chandra and had 3 children.
-This marriage stirred a lot of controversy, especially since Nahata did not divorce his wife and had children with his first wife after marrying Jayaprada.
+On 22 February 1986, she married producer Srikanth Nahata, who was already married to Chandra and had two children.
+This marriage stirred a lot of controversy, especially since Nahata did not divorce his wife and had a child with his first wife after marrying Jayaprada.